 At our Coffee Break University, members have access to our Coaching Jump Start and Coaching Field Guide training materials, as well as other coaching training materials.
 Marketing courses for client acquisition and practice development are also included.

 Of course, we can make no guarantee as to actual results from the use of these materials or suggestions made in these programs.
 Just as in any occupation, some individuals are very successful, while others, even with training, are not.

 We are Passionate About Helping Coaches Reach the People Who Need Them Most.

 The Professional Coach Association is dedicated to helping coaches, consultants, and small business owners reach their goals by using time-proven strategies, methods, and tools.

 Members have full access to our Coaching Jump Start and Field Guide training materials, as well as our Coffee Break Marketing toolbox for expanding your practice.

 for Leaders and Aspiring Coaches

 The Professional Coach Associations collective is dedicated to helping independent professionals and small business owners as well as professional coaches and coaches-in-training reach their goals by using well-accepted strategies, methods and tools.
-Members have full access to both our Coaching Jump Start training materials and our Coffee Break University programs for jump-starting a successful micro business or part-time coaching practice.
+Members have full access to both our Coaching Jump Start training materials and our Coffee Break University programs for jump-starting a successful micro business, side-hustle or part-time coaching practice.